 For purposes of the Texas Board of Legal Specialization (TBLS) board certification program, the term "administrative law" is defined as the practice of law dealing with the regulatory, licensing, enforcement, and adjudicative powers of local, state and federal governmental agencies.

-Before an attorney can become board certified by the Texas Board of Legal Specialization, the attorney must met the standards for attorney certification approved by the Supreme Court of Texas.
+Before an attorney can become board certified by the Texas Board of Legal Specialization, the attorney must satisfy the standards for attorney certification approved by the Supreme Court of Texas.
 The standards for attorney certification in administrative law by the TBLS are divided into two parts: general requirements and specific area requirements.

 Lawyer Legion maintains a directory of board certified Administrative Law specialists in Texas amongst a broader directory of both board-certified and non-certified attorneys in Texas and throughout the U.S. This directory provides the public with a valuable resource allowing them to narrow their search to local attorneys who have earned board certification in Administrative Law by the Texas Board of Legal Specialization.

 Lawyer Legion is the only commercial lawyer directory to properly acknowledge all ABA-accredited specialization programs and provide a dynamic directory of virtually every lawyer who has earned each certification.